exanubes/appsync/README.md

 - `ErrConnectionClosed` means the connection is no longer live either because it was manually closed or because there was an error which will be joined with this error
 - Context cancellation and deadlines are propagated from public methods where applicable.
+- `Publish` per-event failures are not returned as the top-level `error`.
+Check `PublishCommandOutput.Success` and `PublishCommandOutput.Errors` for individual event failures.
+The top-level `error` signals a fatal transport failure only.

 ## Examples